COVID-19 resources for health care professionals

 COVID-19 hotline 1-888-746-KIDS (5437)

 Please give families our hotline number for any questions they may have about COVID-19.
-It is staffed by nurses at Dayton Children's from 8:00 am to midnight, everyday, including weekends
+It is staffed by nurses at Dayton Children's from 8:00 am to 8:00 pm, everyday, including weekends

 The purpose of this hub is to compile resources into one location to support the easy access of information that pediatric health care providers in our area may need during the novel coronavirus (COVID-19) pandemic.

-The Dayton Children's command center is making evidence-based decisions in creating these documents based on guidance from the Centers of Disease Control and Prevention (CDC), the Ohio Department of Health, and other nationally-recognized and established health care experts.
+The Dayton Children's command center has made evidence-based decisions in creating these documents based on guidance from the Centers of Disease Control and Prevention (CDC), the Ohio Department of Health, and other nationally-recognized and established health care experts.

 Guidance from those agencies continues to change rapidly so information on the CDC and our state and local departments of public health websites will supersede the information in the documents below.